Environmental health: Safe drinking water

 Well installation for safe drinking water.

 Access to safe drinking water is considered a "basic human need for health and well-being" by the United Nations.
 According to their reports, over 2 billion people worldwide live without access to safe drinking water.
-In 2017, almost 22 million Americans drank from water systems that were in violation of public health standards.
+In 2017, almost 22 million Americans drank from water systems that violated public health standards.
 Globally, over 2 billion people drink feces-contaminated water, which poses the greatest threat to drinking water safety.
 Contaminated drinking water could transmit diseases like cholera, dysentery, typhoid, diarrhea and polio.

 Harmful chemicals in drinking water can negatively affect health.
 Unsafe water management practices can increase the prevalence of water-borne diseases and sanitation-related illnesses.
 Inadequate disinfecting of wastewater in industrial and agricultural centers can also infect hundreds of millions of people with contaminated water.
-Chemicals like fluoride and arsenic can benefit humans when the levels of these chemicals are controlled;but other, more dangerous chemicals like lead and metals can be harmful to humans.
+Chemicals like fluoride and arsenic can benefit humans when the levels of these chemicals are controlled; but other, more dangerous chemicals like lead and metals can be harmful to humans.

 In America, communities of color can be subject to poor-quality water.
 In communities in America with large Hispanic and black populations, there is a correlated rise in SDWA health violations.
-Populations who have experienced lack of safe drinking water, like populations in Flint, Michigan, are more likely to distrust tap water in their communities.
-Populations to experience this are commonly low-income, communities of color.
+Populations who have experienced a lack of safe drinking water, like populations in Flint, Michigan, are more likely to distrust tap water in their communities.
+Populations that experience this are commonly low-income communities of color.